ryan-mcclue/unsw/gens4015/final-project.md

   * Advancements in genetic engineering have allowed for ensuring everyone has similar traits.
     This is acheived by altering the genomes of living organisms.

+The scientific advancements utilised in the war with the Taurens in *The Forever War*, creates an environment in which individuals are subjected to emotional isolation.
+This challenges what it means to be human.

 2. Emotional Isolation:
   * Extreme time dilation makes it impossible to maintain social bonds outside of the Army.